L-lysine monohydrochloride (HCL) | Cattle and small ruminants

 Microgranulated flowing cream-colored powder.
 It is readily soluble in water.
+Biological effects

 A capability of oxidizing carbohydrates is a special feature of lysine.
 This interaction of carbohydrates and amino acid transforms lysine in an indigestible complex.
 To improve the availability of amino acids in general and lysine in particular, especially the ones from legumes, they are subjected to heat treatment.
-Therefore, currently, the rationing of poultry requirements in lysine should be based on available lysine up to the normal level specified in the relevant tables.
+Therefore, currently, the rationing of requirements in lysine should be based on available lysine up to the normal level specified in the relevant tables.

 25 kg bags or 1 000 kg big bags.